Beware the Time Robbers

 Forgiveness Comes Before Freedom in the Dictionary – Redux

 When it comes right down to it, forgiveness is a choice.
-We must choose to forgive those that have done us wrong.
-When we do that we become free of the offense.
-Is the process instantaneous; we forgive and then we are free?
+We must choose to forgive those who have done us wrong.
+When we do that, we become free of the offense.
+Is the process instantaneous…we forgive and then we are free?
 Sometimes, but not usually.
 Forgiveness is a process.
 We choose to forgive, and then we begin to walk it out.
 The memory may come to mind again and again, but each time we say, “I choose to forgive that person; I am not going to carry this around with me anymore.”
 Over and over, the process repeats, until at some point, the memory fades and that offense no longer has power over us.

 You will say to me, “But you don’t understand what so and so has done to me.”
 You’re right, I don’t understand, but the process is the same.
 Jesus told us a great story about this principle.
-In Matthew 18, he tells us about a servant that owed a king a great deal of money; by today’s standards, it would be several million dollars.
-The servant could not pay the debt and the king commanded that the man, his wife and children, and all he had be sold to pay the debt.
+In Matthew 18, he tells us about a servant who owed a king a great deal of money; by today’s standards, it would be several million dollars.
+The servant could not pay the debt, and the king commanded that the man, his wife, children, and all he had be sold to pay the debt.
 The servant then fell down and begged him to forgive the debt.
 The king relented and forgave the servant of the entire debt.

 The point of this story is that we all stand before God owing a great debt; that debt being our sins and trespasses.
 If we want God’s forgiveness, we must be willing to forgive those who have sinned or trespassed against us.
 It is a spiritual law of the universe.
 If we want it, we have to be willing to give it.